-How to Prepare Your Organization for Hurricane Season
+Three Steps to Prepare for Hurricane Season

-1. Employees know what to do before, during, and after a hurricane.
+Employees know what to do before, during, and after a hurricane.

-2. They can communicate effectively in any severe weather event.
+They can communicate effectively in any severe weather event.

-Develop an Emergency Action Plan
+Before hurricane season: Develop an Emergency Action Plan

 The Occupational Safety and Health Administration (OSHA) recommends creating an emergency action plan (EAP) to provide guidelines for actions during workplace emergencies.
 A strong emergency plan paired with sound employee training results in fewer mishaps.
 The scope of the plan depends on the size and type of workplace.
 While creating your plan, here are some things to consider:

-• Your plan should be site-specific regarding evacuation policies and operations, emergency reporting mechanisms, and alarm systems.
+Your plan should be site-specific regarding evacuation policies and operations, emergency reporting mechanisms, and alarm systems.

-• Utilize OSHA’s EAP Checklist to guide your planning that identifies potential issues and how to address them.
+Utilize OSHA’s EAP Checklist to guide your planning that identifies potential issues and how to address them.

-• Include your employees in the planning process and ask them to provide recommendations on appropriate emergency responses.
+Include your employees in the planning process and ask them to provide recommendations on appropriate emergency responses.

-• Include a diagram of the facility with exit routes in the plan.
+Include a diagram of the facility with exit routes in the plan.

-• Plan an organization-wide meeting to review the plan.
+Plan an organization-wide meeting to review the plan.

-• Provide a copy of the plan to all employees.
+Provide a copy of the plan to all employees.

 Select an Emergency Coordinator to Guide Emergency Planning and Training

-In a hurricane emergency, an assertive leader will keep everyone calm, organized, and informed; therefore, one individual must create the EAP, share it with all employees, and be prepared to facilitate evacuation before a hurricane approaches.
+In a hurricane emergency, an assertive leader can keep everyone calm, organized, and informed; therefore, one individual must create the EAP, share it with all employees, and be prepared to facilitate evacuation before a hurricane approaches.
 The coordinator will oversee emergency procedures, notify outside assistance, and direct the shutdown of utilities or machinery if needed.

 The coordinator should be aware of local and national news reporting and follow community guidance from emergency officials if evacuation is required.
 Weather monitoring systems such as Alertus’ Threatwatcher™ service are valuable tools for offices and facilities that broadcast real-time weather updates from the National Weather Service.
-OSHA also has a Hurricane Preparedness and Response Page that includes helpful information on hurricane watches/warnings.
+OSHA also has a Hurricane Preparedness and Response Page with helpful information on hurricane watches/warnings.

 The emergency coordinator should review the EAP with all employees and conduct drills annually so everyone can practice organized evacuations.
 Encourage employees to assemble a basic emergency supply kit with enough food and water for several days and flashlights and batteries.
 More can be added based on individual needs.

-During and After the Storm
+During and After A Hurricane

 When a hurricane watch is issued, organizations must act quickly to communicate with employees and implement their plans before the storm picks up.
 Secure your facility for the hurricane, and provide essential business continuity information after the storm.